SciML/BoundaryValueDiffEq.jl/docs/src/solvers/shooting.md

 ## Full List of Methods

-  - `Shooting`: Single shooting methods, reduces BVP to an initial value problem and solves the IVP
+  - `Shooting`: Single shooting methods, reduces BVP to an initial value problem and solves the IVP.
   - `MultipleShooting`: Reduces BVP to an initial value problem and solves the IVP.
-Significantly more stable than Single Shooting
+Significantly more stable than Single Shooting.

 ## Detailed Solvers Explanation